luizfdias/waes-assignment/README.md

 ## Getting Started

-An example of this API is hosted in https://waesdiffapi.azurewebsites.net/ for tests purposes.

 To get started in a development environment, it's only necessary to clone this repository, open the solution and start the project.

 ### Prerequisites